Forgebreaker/OWASP_Top_10_2021/03. Injection Flaws/readme.md

 # Bounty Boys: Injection Flaws

-Injection flaws are a common type of vulnerability application (Top 1 in 2017 and Top 3 in 2021)
+Injection flaws is a common type of vulnerability application (Top 1 in 2017 and Top 3 in 2021)

 They happen when the input provided by a user is misunderstood by the application as a command or a part of a command.
 Allowing attackers to manipulate the behavior of the application